fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Tuesday (Apr 30)
-- Spatial History Project Wrap Up
+- UNM Spatial History Project Wrap Up

 #### TO-DO
 - Make sure you have the key components of your spatial history project completed so we can solve problems and answer questions.